Every time when I restart Outlook, the AutoComplete cache is completely empty again and no suggestions are being made when addressing an email.

-The original issue was caused by the Outlook Change Notifier add-in not letting Outlook to shut down gracefully anymore.
-As a result, Outlook writes a corrupted AutoComplete list when shutting down and cannot be loaded anymore when you start Outlook the next time.
+An older version of this Outlook Change Notifier add-in didn’t let Outlook shut down gracefully anymore.
+As a result, Outlook wrote a corrupted AutoComplete list when shutting down which couldn’t be loaded anymore when you start Outlook the next time.

 You can disable the Outlook Change Notifier add-in in the following way;

 - At the bottom of the dialog press the button “Go…”